MikaVirkkunen/architecture-center/docs/anti-patterns/monolithic-persistence/index.md

 ![Load test performance results using the Polyglot controller][PolyglotScenarioLoadTest]

-The pattern of the throughput is similar to the earlier graph, but the point at which performance peaks is approximately 500 requests per second higher.
+The pattern of throughput is similar to the earlier graph, but the point at which performance peaks is approximately 500 requests per second higher.
 The average response time is marginally lower.
 However, these statistics don't tell the full story.
 Telemetry for the business database shows that DTU utilization peaks at around 75%, rather than 100%.

 ![The database monitor in the Azure Management Portal showing resource utilization of the database in the polyglot scenarion][PolyglotDatabaseUtilization]

 Similarly, the maximum DTU utilization of the log database only reaches about 70%.
+The databases are no longer the limiting factor in the performance of the system.

 ![The database monitor in the Azure Management Portal showing resource utilization of the log database in the polyglot scenarion][LogDatabaseUtilization]

-The databases are no longer the limiting factor in the performance of the system.

 ## Related resources

 - [Choose the right data store][data-store-overview]
 - [Criteria for choosing a data store][data-store-comparison]
 - [Data Access for Highly-Scalable Solutions: Using SQL, NoSQL, and Polyglot Persistence][Data-Access-Guide]
-- [Data Partitioning Guidance][DataPartitioningGuidance]
+- [Data partitioning][DataPartitioningGuidance]

 [sample-app]: https://github.com/mspnp/performance-optimization/tree/master/MonolithicPersistence
 [CosmosDB]: http://azure.microsoft.com/services/cosmos-db/